-Track Reconstruction with Cosmics-only Graphs
+Reconstruction on Cosmics-only Graphs

 Figure 3.8 shows the track reconstruction efficiency for different GNNs, for a minimum track length of 3 and 4.
 Again, the network trained on cosmics-with-Michel and Michelonly is replaced by the network trained on cosmics-only exclusively.